 1. Dulce de Leche – Caramel

-The amazing, gooey, ultra-sugary famous dulce de leche that is a staple of any true Argentine’s diet, and maybe one of the most popular foods tourists try when coming to Argentina.
+The amazing, gooey, ultra-sugary famous dulce de leche is a staple of any true Argentine’s diet, and maybe one of the most popular foods tourists try when coming to Argentina.
 Surprisingly, is actually quite simple to make.
 It is made by boiling sweetened condensed milk, in the same general way that caramel is made.
 Although many Argentinians would say the two don’t compare, you can be sure to find caramel back home in the states.
-Some similar treats are Mexican caramel cajeta, and the Mexican dessert tres leches.
+Some similar treats are Mexican caramel cajeta and the Mexican dessert tres leches.
 Also, Haagen Daas sells a dulce de leche ice cream!

-Fernet Branca has very mixed reviews by foreigners who visit Argentina.
+Fernet Branca has very mixed reviews from foreigners who visit Argentina.
 If you are someone who enjoys the taste of black licorice and Listerine, topped off with Coca-Cola, it’s the drink for you.
 It is actually originally from Italy and some shops in the U.S. also sell it.
 It’s also very popular in San Francisco, where it’s often drunk with a ginger ale chaser.
 If you can’t find Fernet on the shelf, just look for the second most bitter and medicine-like alcohol out there!

 Written by Chloe Moore